MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup.md

 ms.reviewer: dawhite
 ms.custom: mode-portal

-# Intent: As an IT pro, I want to set up Azure Kubernetes Service on Azure Stack HCI using Windows Admin Center.
+# Intent: As an IT pro, I want to set up Azure Kubernetes Service on Azure Stack HCI and Windows Server using Windows Admin Center.
 # Keyword: Windows Admin Center Kubernetes
 ---

-# Quickstart: Set up Azure Kubernetes Service on Azure Stack HCI using Windows Admin Center
+# Quickstart: Set up Azure Kubernetes Service on Azure Stack HCI and Windows Server using Windows Admin Center

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022 Datacenter, Windows Server 2019 Datacenter

-In this quickstart, you set up Azure Kubernetes Service on Azure Stack HCI using Windows Admin Center.
+In this quickstart, you set up Azure Kubernetes Service on Azure Stack HCI and Windows Server using Windows Admin Center.
 To instead use PowerShell, see [Set up with PowerShell](kubernetes-walkthrough-powershell.md).

 Set up involves the following tasks: